 As you can see, the above illustrates thoughts and interpretation lead to two very different emotional and behavioural outcomes based on the same event (when Jane fails to wave at Peter and Carol).

-The aim of CBT is to change the patient's thought with the aim of ultimately altering the patient's emotions and resulting behaviour.
+The aim of CBT is to change the client's thought with the aim of ultimately altering the client's emotions and resulting behaviour.

 The ABCDE model of CBT